Portfolio (Grace Jones album): Commercial performance

 Portfolio reached number 52 on the Black Albums Chart in the US, while climbing to number 109 on Billboards mainstream albums chart.
 It garnered more attention in Europe, entering the top 10 in both Italy in early 1978 and the Netherlands in 1983.

+Due to the commercial performance of Portfolio and the singles "Sorry / That's the Trouble" and "I Need a Man", Grace placed eighth in top ranking Disco artists of 1977 according to Billboard.

 Track listing

 All tracks produced by Tom Moulton.